chovanecm/snow-run/README.md

 3. Log in:

+Some commands require you to log in first, depending on whether they are executed through REST interface or background script.

 ```shell
 snow login
 ```

-The will create a user session and store coookies to a directory under your `$HOME`.
+The will create a user session and store cookies to a directory under your `$HOME`.

 You can display path to the directory with `snow info`:
 ```console